 How safe is it?

-In Euro NCAP tests in 2015, the Tucson scored a maximum five-star rating.
+In crash tests by safety organisation Euro NCAP tests in 2015, the Tucson scored a maximum five-star rating, although standards have risen since then.
 Every model comes with six airbags, Downhill Brake Control, stability control and a tyre pressure-monitoring system.
 SE trim adds a Lane Keep Assist system, and the sat-nav on SE Nav versions features a Speed Limit Information system, displaying the prevailing speed limit on the screen as your drive.
 Beyond that, Premium models come with a Blind Spot Detection system and Autonomous Emergency Braking.